 Where the design community meets.

-Interaction Designer at QuickBase Joined about 6 years ago via an invitation from Ben K.
+Interaction Designer at QuickBase Joined over 6 years ago via an invitation from Ben K.

 This is great and a large part of what I've been looking forward to in Framer.
 It sounds like it will be released soon, is that the plan?